Schuyler County is named for Philip Schuyler, who was a soldier in the American Revolutionary War and later a United States Senator from New York.

 Contractor: Gillispie and Coreyell.

 Description: The building faces southeast and is a two story red colored brick structure.
-The building is constructed of brick, the structure is prostyle tetrastyle.
+The building is located on landscaped grounds in the center of Montour Falls and is constructed of brick, the structure is prostyle tetrastyle.
 The front has a large portico with six columns rising to a pediment at the roof line.
 The original door and sidelights, as well as Grecian styled hanging lamps, all contribute to the facade.
 The most conspicuous is the octagonal wood frame cupola rising high above the building.
 The building is now the Montour Village Hall.

 E – Tompkins County